|

 of some of the musicians who had to endure my growing pains).
 This

-OBT (On the Bandstand Training) gave me an incredibly varied musical
+On-the-Bandstand-Training(OBT) gave me an incredibly varied musical

-education and a wealth of experiences for which I am forever
+education for which I am

-gigs in all kinds of places: from "chittlin' circuit" one-nighters
+grateful.
+Gigs in all kinds of places: from "chittlin' circuit" one-nighters

-in Georgia and Florida (with a band called The Vibrators!) to concerts
+in Georgia and North Florida (with a band called "The Vibrators"!) to concerts

 in South America and Europe with the Navy Band, to a tour with the

-Platters, to "chichi", society gigs in New York and Palm
+Platters, to "chichi" society gigs in New York and Palm

-As hard as it is (even for me!) to believe,
+And hard as it is to believe,

-the "clarinet butter fingers" days.
-And I'm extremely grateful
+the "clarinet, butter fingers" days.

 |